 The Fanto mss., 1940-1951, consist of materials pertaining to the work of George Fanto, 1911-2000, and Orson Welles, 1915-1985.
 Fanto was born in Budapest, Hungary on August 4, 1911.
 He was a cinematographer who photographed what became Welles's unfinished documentary on Latin America, It's All True; followed by Welles's screen adaptation of Othello (released in Europe in 1952 and the United States in 1955).
 The majority of the materials in the collection are from the 1949-1950 period when Othello was in production.
 Welles and Fanto shot the film amid enormous difficulties on location in Morocco, Venice, Tuscany, and Rome.
 Othello won the Palme d'Or at the Cannes Film Festival in 1952.
 Fanto died in Stamford, CT on April 14, 2000.

-Most of the letters in the collection are from Orson Welles to George Fanto.
-There is also one letter each from Hilton Edwards, George Fanto, Micheal Mac Liammoir, and Rudolphe Mate.
+Most of the correspondence in the collection is from Orson Welles to George Fanto.
+There also is one letter each from Hilton Edwards, George Fanto, Micheal Mac Liammoir, and Rudolphe Mate.

 Collection size: 274 items